Introduction: Why Your DTF Prints Crack After Washing

 - Soaking and wringing — DTF doesn't absorb water like fabric does, so prolonged soaking can weaken the adhesive bond, and wringing can physically stretch and tear the transfer.

-In short: DTF care is about being gentle.
+💡 The bottom line: DTF care is about being gentle.
 You're not scrubbing out a stain — you're preserving a thin, flexible layer that's bonded to the surface of your shirt.
+Every care tip that follows is designed to neutralize one of these four threats.

 Common DTF Problems and How to Fix Them

-Even with the best care, you might run into a few hiccups with your DTF prints.
-Here are the most common issues, why they happen, and how to handle them.
+Even with the best care, you might run into a few hiccups.
+Here are the most common DTF issues — what they look like, why they happen, and what you can do about them.

 1. Cracking or Splitting

-What it looks like: Fine lines or jagged cracks running across the design, usually after a few washes.
+Fine lines or jagged cracks running across the design — usually after a few washes.
 In severe cases, the transfer can split open like dried paint.

 Why it happens: The most common cause is dryer heat — the adhesive layer softens in the dryer and then contracts unevenly as it cools, creating stress fractures.
 Overstretching the fabric while the transfer is still warm can also cause cracking.
 Using too much pressure during the initial heat press application (which thins out the adhesive layer too much) can also make the transfer prone to cracking later on.